grafos-ml/frappe/doc/src/installation.rst

 For a moment we have a very manual installation process.
 This will be replaced with pip style installs any time soon.

-1. First you need to add recommendation module to the installed apps in Django settings of the main project:
+1. First you need to add recommendation module to the installed apps in Django recommendation.settings of the main project:

 .. code-block:: python
    :linenos:

-       # settings.py
+       # recommendation.settings.py

        INSTALLED_APPS = (
             ...  # A ton of cool Django apps